techidaily/site-win11-tips/source/_posts/bypassing-the-couldnt-be-written-windows-error.md

 ![The Virtual Memory window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/custom-radio-button.jpg)

- If you've never changed the virtual memory before, refer to our guide about[increasing the virtual memory in Windows 11](https://www.makeuseof.com/how-increase-virtual-memory-windows-11/) .
+ If you've never changed the virtual memory before, refer to our guide about [increasing the virtual memory in Windows 11](https://www.makeuseof.com/how-increase-virtual-memory-windows-11/) .

 ## 6\.
 Repair Corrupted App or Game Files

  If you experience the error when running a particular app or game, then its files might be corrupted.
 You should repair or reset the problematic app to see if it deals with the issue you're experiencing.
-You should check out our[solutions to misbehaving apps](https://www.makeuseof.com/apps-arent-working-properly-windows/) if you're unfamiliar with how to go about these procedures.
+You should check out our [solutions to misbehaving apps](https://www.makeuseof.com/apps-arent-working-properly-windows/) if you're unfamiliar with how to go about these procedures.

  As a last resort for app-specific problems, you can reinstall the app.
 Although it isn't the most favorable fix, it usually fixes app-specific problems.
 And if it still causes issues after reinstalling it, the nuclear option is to remove the app and replace it with a different but similar one.